South Africa's ANC split over 'state capture' probe | DW | 30.04.2021

 The commission of inquiry will continue to interview other top ANC executives.
 Ramaphosa is expected to return to the commission at the end of May to answer corruption charges committed by government officials while he was serving as deputy president under Zuma.

-Meanwhile, Jacob Zuma has refused to return to the commission and answer further questions, saying he would rather go to prison than subject himself to a process designed to criminalize him.
-So far, more than thirty witnesses have implicated him at the commission.
+Zuma has refused to return to the commission and answer further questions, saying he would rather go to prison than subject himself to a process designed to criminalize him.
+So far, more than 30 witnesses have implicated him at the commission.

 Thuso Khumalo in Johannesburg contributed to this report.